yakaz/sysloggerl/README.md

 1> application:start(sysloggerl).
 ```

-Then, you can use `syslog` module to log messages, to set new loggers or to
+Then, you can use [syslog](doc/syslog.md) module to log messages, to set new
-retrieve info about existing ones.
+loggers or to retrieve info about existing ones.

-To ease its use, the **sysloggerl** application exports two records (see
+To ease its use, the **sysloggerl** application
+[exports useful types](doc/syslog.md#exported-types) and two records (see
 [sysloggerl.hrl](include/sysloggerl.hrl) file):